lambda-dom/trisagion/docs/readme.md

 ### B. 4.
 7. The prism for sequences.

 We give one more example of constructing a prism for the whole from a prism for the parts.
 Let `t` be a `Functor` and a `Foldable`.
-Then a format for serializing `t` is to first serialzing the length, then repeatedly applying the serializer `s :: Serializer m a` to the elements of `t a`.
+Then a format for serializing `t` is to first serialize the length, then repeatedly apply the serializer `s :: Serializer m a` to the elements of `t a`.

 ```haskell
 serializer :: Foldable t => Serializer m (t a)